 Learn More About Your Legal Options From Our Michigan Drunk Driving Lawyers

 Whether you have been charged with OWI or violating Michigan’s implied consent law, it is important to be aware of your legal options moving forward.
-Experienced Michigan OWI lawyer Shaun Marks is prepared to build a sound legal strategy based on the facts of your case and represent you throughout the legal process.
+Experienced Michigan DUI lawyer Shaun Marks is prepared to build a sound legal strategy based on the facts of your case and represent you throughout the legal process.
 Call Shaun today at 866-487-2795 for a free case evaluation.

 Attorney Shaun Marks had received his Juris Doctor degree with Cum Laude honors from the Detroit College of Law in 1994.
 He received his undergraduate degree in Criminal Justice from the University of Michigan-Flint.
 He has served in the U.S. Air force Security Police and as an Assistant city Attorney for the City of Flint.
 He has also worked in the office of former U.S. Senator Donald Riegle.
 Attorney Marks has successfully represented thousands of clients in criminal matters in state and federal courts across Michigan.